-It is difficult to retrace with accuracy the path the True Cross of Jesus — now found around the globe in a multitude of fragments — has taken since its discovery by St. Helena during a pilgrimage to the Holy Land in 326.
-At the time of the pilgrimage the Church was rapidly evolving.
+It is difficult to retrace with accuracy the path the True Cross of Jesus has taken since its discovery by St. Helena during a pilgrimage to the Holy Land in 326.
+At the time of the pilgrimage, the Church was rapidly growing.
 Christians, after a long period of persecution, could freely practice their religion and were able to go on a quest for their revered relics.
-Through divine inspiration, Helena joined Christ’s faithful, alongside her son, the Roman Emperor Constantine I, and at the age of 80, went off in search of the most sought-after relic: the Cross of Jesus.
+Helena joined Christ’s faithful, alongside her son, the Roman Emperor Constantine I, and at the age of 80, went off in search of the most sought-after relic: the Cross of Jesus.

-After the death of Jesus, the Jews, who were afraid that his disciples would want to retrieve the relics, hastened to make any of the objects involved in the crucifixion disappear.
-At Golgotha, the cross was thrown into a hole in the ground, along with those the two thieves were crucified on.
+After the death of Jesus, tradition claims that those who were trying to prevent the spread of Christianity hastened to make any of the objects involved in the crucifixion disappear, in an attempt to discourage those who would want to retrieve any relics.
+Tradition also claims that, at Golgotha, the cross was thrown into a hole in the ground, along with those the two thieves were crucified on.
 Arriving at the Holy Land 300 years later, the Empress ended up finding the three crosses, but which one belonged to the Lord?
 To find out, the bishop of Jerusalem had an idea: he made a sick woman, previously incurable, touch the wood, and upon touching one of the three she was healed straight away.
-Helena had no doubt at all: she found Jesus’ cross immediately and promptly ordered the building of a church where it was discovered – which she called the Church of the Resurrection – and she then set off for Rome.
+Helena had no doubt at all: she had found Jesus’ cross.
+Immediately, she ordered the building of a church where it was discovered – which she called the Church of the Resurrection – and set off for Rome.
 According to Christian tradition, the relic was well preserved until 614 and visited by a multitude of Christians.

 However, a few years later the Arab conquest began and Jerusalem came under Muslim rule.
-Up until the 10th century, the worshipers of the True Cross continued to exist, without coming to much harm.
-They even increased in territories that had remained Christian, in particular, Constantinople.
+Up until the 10th century, the worshipers of the True Cross continued to exist, without suffering much harm.
+They even increased in territories that had remained Christian; in particular, Constantinople.
 When difficulties arose and the Christians were persecuted, the Cross was withdrawn from its setting and hidden once again.
-Ninety years later (in 1099) it reappeared once more thanks to the Crusades started by the Church to liberate the Holy Land.
-It was reinstated with honor in the Basilica of the Holy Sepulchre.
+Ninety years later (in 1099) it reappeared once more and was reinstated in the Basilica of the Holy Sepulchre.
 It became the symbol of the Crusader Kingdom of Jerusalem.

 However, that was just for the time being, as in 1187, the True Cross disappeared once again, and this time definitively, on the battlefield of Hattin, next to Lake Tiberius in Galilee.
 The crusaders had taken it with them to bring victory against the Sultan Saladin.
 However, they lost the battle, and Jerusalem fell into the hands of the sultan.
 The Cross disappeared without leaving a trace.
 Legend has it that Pope Urban III, on hearing the news, dropped dead.